-Hazardous materials Any substance or combination of substances which, because of quantity, concentration, or physical, chemical, or infectious characteristics, pose a significant present or potential hazard to water supplies or to human health if disposed into or on any land or water in this town.
-Any substance deemed a "hazardous waste" under Mass.
-General Laws Ch.
+Any substance or combination of substances which, because of quantity, concentration, or physical, chemical, or infectious characteristics, pose a significant present or potential hazard to water supplies or to human health if disposed into or on any land or water in this Town.
+Any substance deemed a "hazardous waste" under M.G.L. ch.
 21C shall also be deemed a hazardous material for purposes of this bylaw.